Fedi6431/AnonSurf/README.md

 scientific and popular understanding.
 ```

+# AnonSurf 4 Windows #
+## What changes from the not forked version?
+This is don't uses the GUI but a CLI.
 ## Please respect their work and do not misuse the tool. ##

-## What changes from the not forked version?